A righteous one has fallen 💔

 Geneve, Suisse

 Fast forwarding to several days later, I set for Croatia, my main reason for this trip.
 On the way, my flight connection was in Berlin, German.
 I faced exactly the same issue: an officer who spoke only German and was yet to verify my visa to Croatia.
 Similarly, he talks to his supervisor before I am directed to the Security Check.
 Couple hours later, on a hot afternoon, I landed in Zagreb, the capital of Croatia.
-Lining up to show our passports, I silently prayed that someone will at least speak some English, so that I can be able to explain that I had applied for the Schengen visa through the Italian embassy.
-This time, I am more concerned with the process mainly because I was told that I could use the EU visa as Croatia was scheduled to enter the European Union the following year, 2013.
+Lining up to show our passports, I silently prayed that someone will at least speak some English, so that I could be able to explain that I had applied for the Schengen visa through the Italian embassy.
+This time, I was more concerned with the process mainly because I was told that I could use the EU visa as Croatia was scheduled to enter the European Union the following year, 2013.
 I was very afraid that the customs might wonder where I got that information.
-To my surprise, he didn’t ask a single question, and with a smile, he says: “Welcome to Croatia”.
+To my surprise, they didn’t ask a single question, and with a smile, the immigration officer said: “Welcome to Croatia”.
 That was the beginning of my adventure in the most beautiful country I have ever seen.

 Zagreb, Croatia